briandrum/codes.forchagrin.com/_chapters/chapter-129-police-department.md

     3. _(3)_ Applicants must authorize the Village to:

-        1. _(A)_ Access and review the Applicant’s arrest and conviction records;
+        1. _(A)_ Access and review the Applicant's arrest and conviction records;

-        2. _(B)_ Access and review any documents pertaining to the Applicant’s employment history;
+        2. _(B)_ Access and review any documents pertaining to the Applicant's employment history;

         3. _(C)_ Administer a polygraph test or Voice Stress Analysis (CVS);